 18 Go to a Drive-In Movie at the Swan.

-Enjoy a drive-in movie at the Swan Drive-in, one of Georgia’s four remaining drive in theaters, 651 Summit Street, Blue Ridge.
+Enjoy a drive-in movie at the Swan Drive-in, one of Georgia’s five remaining drive in theaters, 651 Summit Street, Blue Ridge.

 19 Hike to the Swinging Bridge.

 Hike the Aska Trails on Aska Road or visit the Swinging Bridge over the Toccoa River on Hwy 60 south of Morganton.
 Download a self-guided tour hiking map here..

 20 Go Gem Mining

 Discover treasure in the Blue Ridge Mountains at Aska Mining Company, Cohutta Cove Mini Golf or The Lilly Pad, all Gem Mining operations.
 Click here for more information.

 See a real copper mine at the Ducktown Museum off Highway 64 in Ducktown TN.